Early Career Researcher Hub

 Brainwaves: Interview with Associate Professor Helen Christian on her work on the feedback control of the pituitary, surprising research findings and why she will never skimp on giving feedback to the next generation of neuroendocrinologists.

-Watch video recorded lectures from BSN Annual Meetings:
+Watch video recorded lectures from BSN Annual Meetings for free:

 'New insights into the brain control of hunger' by Professor Lora Heisler, University of Aberdeen, 2019 British Society for Neuroendocrinology Plenary Lecture.